 He tells us: “Then I went over to the great arms factory and learned my real trade … learned to make everything: guns, revolvers, cannon, boilers, engines, all sorts of labor-saving machinery.”
 In other words, the man was an inventor, and he was capable of addressing most needs if they should arise and require gadgetry.

-Yet, a man of his prodigious talent is bound to get in trouble, he explains, and he is eventually whacked in the head with a crowbar by an ornery coworker named “Hercules.”
+Yet, a man of his prodigious talent is bound to get in trouble, he explains.
+An ornery coworker named “Hercules” whacks him in the head with a crowbar.
 At that, he falls into a coma and he “didn’t feel anything more, and didn’t know anything at all…”

-As he awakens, he is under a tree and is immediately confronted by a man on horseback.
-After being nearly run through by the assailant, our curious stranger went up a tree and made a deal with the man: the curious stranger would follow the man on horseback (and be his property) for safe passage.
+He wakes up and is under a tree.
+Immediately, a man on horseback confronts him.
+After the assailant nearly runs him over, our curious stranger goes up a tree and makes a deal with the knight.
+The curious stranger would follow the man on horseback (and be his property) for safe passage.
 After the agreement, the two begin a journey toward the horseback man’s home…even though the curious stranger believes his home to be an asylum.

 He states: